dominicarrojado/dominicarrojado.github.io/posts/how-to-create-custom-api-hooks-in-react-and-typescript-with-tests.md

 ## Prerequisites

+This is the [link](/react-typescript-api-hooks/) to the web application which we'll accomplish by the end of this post, you can see and play around with it or use it as your reference throughout this tutorial.

 Upon writing this post, I assume that you have some web development background and basic knowledge regarding [npm](https://www.npmjs.com/), [yarn](https://classic.yarnpkg.com/lang/en/), [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [React](https://reactjs.org/).

 Fastest way to start a new project with React is using [Create React App](https://create-react-app.dev/).
 It is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration so you can focus on code, not build tools.